 About mobile productivity apps

-Citrix-developed mobile productivity apps are a group of enterprise mobile apps offering IT a secure choice for their users’ email, web browsing, and remote access.
+Citrix-developed mobile productivity apps are a group of enterprise mobile apps.
+The apps offer IT a secure choice for their users’ email, web browsing, and remote access.
 Mobile productivity apps include Citrix Secure Hub, Citrix Secure Mail, and Citrix Secure Web.

 Support for Android 5.x ended on December 31, 2018.
 For more information about supported device platforms for enterprise mobility management, see Supported device operating systems.